ULHPC/ulhpc-docs/docs/jobs/gnu-parallel.md

 - You want to efficiently utilize allocated resources by launching multiple commands concurrently.

-When not to use GNU Parallel:
+When not to use GNU parallel:

 - When you need each task to be tracked individually by the scheduler for accounting or dependencies.